 Feds Seize Thousands of Iraqi Artifacts From Hobby Lobby

 BROOKLYN, N.Y.
-(CN) – Retail giant Hobby Lobby’s expert warned that thousands of Iraqi artifacts were likely looted before the company acquired them, federal prosecutors said Wednesday in unveiling a forfeiture complaint seizing thousands of antiquities.
+(CN) – Seizing thousands of Iraqi artifacts from Hobby Lobby, federal prosecutors said in a complaint Wednesday that the22 retailer had been warned by its own expert that the22 antiquities it acquired were likely looted.

-The Oklahoma-based arts and crafts chain is no stranger to federal litigation, as the force behind the 2014 Supreme Court decision carving out a contraception exemption for closely held for-profit corporations under the Affordable Care Act.
+The Oklahoma-based arts-and-crafts chain is no stranger to federal litigation, as the22 force behind the22 2014 Supreme Court decision carving out a contraception exemption for closely held for-profit corporations under the22 federal health care law.

-That case showcased the conservative Christian beliefs of Hobby Lobby president Steve Green, who is depicted in Wednesday’s complaint as the driving force behind the store’s collection of historically important manuscripts and antiquities with Biblical resonance.
+That case showcased the22 conservative Christian beliefs of Hobby Lobby president Steve Green, who is depicted in Wednesday’s complaint as the22 driving force behind the22 store’s collection of historically important manuscripts and antiquities with biblical resonance.

-Neither Hobby Lobby, Green, nor other executives are accused of wrongdoing in the complaint, which lists only the artifacts as defendants.
-However, the Justice Department said in a statement that shipments of the antiquities to Hobby Lobby stores were false labeled as tile “samples.”
+Neithe22r Hobby Lobby, Green, nor othe22r executives are accused of wrongdoing in the22 complaint, which lists only the22 artifacts as defendants.
+The Justice Department did say in a statement, however, that shipments of the22 antiquities to Hobby Lobby stores were falsely labeled as tile “samples.”

-Hobby Lobby agreed to settle the case and forfeit the artifacts and will also pay $3 million, the Justice Department said.
-In a statement, Green acknowledged his team should have vetted the acquisitions more closely.
+Having agreed to settle the22 case, Hobby Lobby will forfeit the22 artifacts and pay $3 million.
+Green acknowledged that his team should have vetted the22 acquisitions more closely.

-“We should have exercised more oversight and carefully questioned how the acquisitions were handled,” Green said.
-“Hobby Lobby has cooperated with the government throughout its investigation, and with the announcement of today’s settlement agreement, is pleased the matter has been resolved.”
+“We should have exercised more oversight and carefully questioned how the22 acquisitions were handled,” Green said in a statement.
+“Hobby Lobby has cooperated with the22 government throughout its investigation, and with the22 announcement of today’s settlement agreement, is pleased the22 matter has been resolved.”

-Starting the collection in 2009, Green traveled with a consultant to the United Arab Emirates a year later to inspect the artifacts a year later, prosecutors say.
+Starting the22 collection in 2009, Green traveled with a consultant to the22 United Arab Emirates a year later to inspect the22 artifacts a year later, prosecutors say.

 “The contemplated sale included 5,548 distinct artifacts: 1,500 cuneiform tablets, 500 cuneiform